dlin-me/saasu/README.md

 The **getErrors()** method return an associated array of errors with the keys being field names and the type of error as value;

-Let's take a sniplet of test case as an example:
+Let's take a snippet of test case as an example:

 ```
 $a = new Activity();